Dartitis: Eric Bristow

 In the late 1980s, five-time world champion Eric Bristow began experiencing dartitis.
 At the 1987 Swedish Open, he found himself unable to let go of his dart properly.
 Although he still reached further world finals and even managed to regain the number one position in the world rankings in 1990, his career largely declined as a result.
-It was around this time he started mentoring 16-time world champion Phil Taylor, who he practiced with as a way of treating his condition.
+It was around this time he started mentoring future 16-time world champion Phil Taylor, with whom he practiced as a way of treating his condition.

 Berry van Peer

 At the 2017 Grand Slam of Darts, then-21-year-old Dutch player Berry van Peer struggled greatly with dartitis.
 After winning his opening group stage match against Simon Whitlock, Van Peer found it increasingly difficult to let go of his darts in his second match against Gary Anderson, attempting to throw several times before finally releasing and throwing the subsequent darts.
-This resulted in a 5–1 loss where he only recorded a three-dart average of 68.8.
+This resulted in a 5–1 loss where he recorded a three-dart average of only 68.8.
 Despite his issues and calls from tournament organisers to withdraw from the event, a tearful Van Peer defeated Cameron Menzies 5–4 in his final group match and qualified for the knockout stages.